 - Remove the lamb from the oven.
 Transfer it to a cutting board.
 Cover it with foil, and let it rest for 10 minutes.

-- To cut the rack into individual ribs, turn it upside down, locate where the bones are, and carefully cut between them using a sharp chef's knife.
+- To cut the rack into individual ribs, turn it upside down, locate the bones, and carefully cut between them using a sharp chef's knife.

 Notes